imaphatduc/cubecubed/README.md

 Imagine that a 3d cube multiply by itself two times — That's it!

+## 💭 Inspiration

+This project exists for a reason.
+Check out my [article](https://dev.to/imaphatduc/my-story-with-cubecubed-2da2) to figure it out.

 ## 💡 Initialize Project

 Getting started with Cubecubed is easily easy, you can run either